ljmzt/dailymail/README.md

 bpe-create-vocab.ipynb: the notebook that calls bpe_construct.py to build up the vocab.

 ## Various Transformer
 The next challenge is to come up with something that is tolerable in terms of time.
-Simple vanilla implementation takes >1.5h for 1 epoch on GPU, which is too long.
+Simple vanilla implementation takes >1.5h for 1 epoch on GPU, which is way too long.
 To reduce the computation cost, I

 1) limit the lengths of story/summary: max_len1=1024, max_len2=128
 2) implement the [FNet](https://arxiv.org/abs/2105.03824) for the encoder
 3) the output of the encoder, called context in my code, is the same across all decoder layers. i.e. save the WQ, WK calculation
 4) tested the [Performer](https://arxiv.org/abs/2009.14794), but due to short lengths, not quite useful.

-This significantly reduces the training time down to ~10min/epoch.
+These steps significantly reduce the training time down to ~10min/epoch.

 Main codes:
 fft_attention.py: FNet attention